thenikhilkumawat/EduTech-Lead-Analysis/README.md

 # EduTech-Lead-Analysis
-Thid Dashboard develop by using the Microsoft Power BI.
+This Dashboard develop by using the Microsoft Power BI.